Graduate Diploma of Psychology

 - Applicants of non-English speaking backgrounds must meet the English language proficiency requirements of IELTS 6 (no component lower than 6.0) / TOEFL (Internet Based) 74 (no component less than 18) / Pearson PTE Academic 52 (no component less than 52); or

-- Satisfactory completion of James Cook University Singapore English Language Preparatory Program (ELPP); or
+- Satisfactory completion of relevant level/s of James Cook University Singapore English Language Preparatory Program (ELPP); or

 Note: International students in Singapore on a Student Pass are not permitted to work.
 For more information please visit http://www.ica.gov.sg.